-Join Jess Stratton for an in-depth discussion in this video Archiving mail, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Archiving mail, part of Learning Lotus Notes.

 If you're constantly hitting your mail quota, if you have thousands of emails in your inbox, …or if your company has a policy about it, …you may need to start archiving your mail file locally. …This means that your Lotus Notes client can automatically take your old email and put …it into a new mail file copy that's only on your local computer. …Before we can start archiving we need to set it up first. …So we are going to click on Actions > Archive > Settings. …It comes with the some standard archive criteria,…so we are going to go in and see just what it's going to archive.…